leaysgur/slides/docs/vuefes_jp-2025/index.md

 - [`biome_formatter`](https://github.com/biomejs/biome/tree/main/crates/biome_formatter)
   - On top of this, `biome_js_formatter` and `biome_xxx_formatter` are built
-- Needs modification to work with OXC's AST, not Biome's CST
+- Needs modification to work with Oxc's AST, not Biome's CST
   - Still, using working Rust code is huge

 ...was working on this for a while.